On the $3$-colorable subgroup $\mathcal{F}$ and maximal subgroups of Thompson's group $F$: The -colorable subgroup as a stabiliser subgroup

 \section{The $3$-colorable subgroup as a stabiliser subgroup}

+The goal of this section is to provide a description of $\CF$ as the intersection of stabilisers of certains subsets of the dyadic rationals.
+This result is analogous to the one obtained by Golan and Sapir for $\vec{F}$, where it was realised as the stabiliser of a subset of dyadic rationals, namely that consisting of elements with an even number of digits equal to $1$ in the binary expansion.
+Our approach is similar, but the proof is more involved as our subset of dyadic rationals is more complicated and in order to describe it we introduce a suitable \emph{weight} function $\omega$ on dyadic rationals viewed as paths from the root of the tree of standard dyadic intervals, which is intimately related to the coloring of the regions in the strips associated with the elements $\CF$.

 Consider a rooted binary planar tree $T$.
-We draw it in the upper-half plane with its leaves on the $x$-axis and the root on the line $y=1$.
+We draw it in the upper-half plane with its leaves on the $x$-axis and the highest vertex (of degree $1$) on the line $y=1$.
 Given a vertex of a tree, there exists a unique minimal path from the root of the tree to the vertex.
 This path is made by a collection of left, right edges, and may be represented by a word in the letters $\{0,1\}$ ($0$ stands for a left edge, $1$ for a right edge).
 An easy inductive argument on the number of vertices shows that the strip bounded by the line $y=1$ and the $x$-axis is always $3$-colourable.
 We adopt the same convention as in \eqref{convention-colors}, that is the region to the left of the root is colored with $0$, the region to the right with $1$ and the region below with $2$.
 After this choice, there is a unique coloring of the strip.

 Given a vertex $v$ of $T$, we denote by $\omega(v)$ the color of the region to the left of $v$.
 We call $\omega(\cdot)$ the weight associated with $T$.
 The weight $\omega$ can be actually defined on the infinite binary rooted planar tree (where every vertex has two descendants).
-Given a vertex, there exists a unique minimal path from the root of the tree to the vertex.
-This path is made by a collection of left and right edges, and may be represented by a word $z$ in the letters $\{0, 1\}$, where $0$ stands for a left edge, $1$ for a right edge.
-Therefore, if we denote by $W_2$ the set of finite binary words, this yields a function $\omega: W_2\to \IZ_3$.
+In fact, given a rooted subtree $S$ of $T$, the restriction of the weight of $T$ to the vertices of $S$ is the weight of $S$.
+This allows one to consider the weight of the infinite rooted regular binary tree.
+If we denote by $W_2$ the set of finite binary words, this yields a function $\omega: W_2\to \IZ_3$.
 When we consider a tree diagram $(T_+,T_-)$, we denote by $\omega_+(\cdot)$ and $\omega_-(\cdot)$ the weights associated with the top tree and the bottom tree (after a reflection about the $x$-axis), respectively.

 The following result follows at once from the definitions. \begin{proposition} It holds